 - Additional safety precautions include measuring the employee’s temperature and assessing for symptoms of COVID-19 before each work shift (“pre-screening”), asking the employee to self-monitor for symptoms during their work shift, and wearing a cloth face mask.

 - If resources are not available to measure worker’s temperatures, employers may rely on verbal screening questionnaires.

-If symptoms develop, the worker must stop working immediately and self-isolate.
+If symptoms develop, or if the worker subsequently tests positive for COVID-19, the worker must stop working immediately and self-isolate.

 - Employers are encouraged to have a plan for where workers who become ill while at work can be isolated at the workplace while waiting to be transported to either their home, alternate isolation facility (if the home environment can not facilitate appropriate isolation from others), or to a healthcare facility.